-- All professional development needs are identified through the school's appraisal system, self-evaluation and quality assurance processes and feed into the School Development Plan. - ☐ The Headteacher oversees the professional development of all teaching staff and teaching assistant occurs during whole school training days and by attending courses.
-Colleagues attending courses are expected to disseminate and share relevant knowledge with other staff within the school. - ☐ The SENDCo undertakes an annual Audit of Staff Skills and SEN Knowledge in order to recognise and address gaps within the school and for individuals. - Newly appointed teaching and support staff undertake an induction meeting with the SENDCO who will explain systems and structures in place around the school's SEND provision and practice and to discuss the needs of individual pupils. - ☐ The SENDCo regularly hosts/attends SEND network meetings in order to keep up to date with local and national developments in SEND and also supports the LA through involvement in work strands to address ongoing developments in SEND Reforms. - ☐ Support Staff are encouraged to take an active part in all school functions/training including leading after-school clubs.

-SECTION 10 - ROLES AND RESPONSIBILITIES

-Role of the SEND governor/Governing Body
+☐ All professional development needs are identified through the school's appraisal system, self-evaluation and quality assurance processes and feed into the School Development Plan. □ The Headteacher oversees the professional development of all teaching staff and teaching assistant occurs during whole school training days and by attending courses.
+Colleagues attending courses are expected to disseminate and share relevant knowledge with other staff within the school. ☐ The SENCO undertakes an annual Audit of Staff Skills and SEN Knowledge in order to recognise and address gaps within the school and for individuals.
+Dewly appointed teaching and support staff undertake an induction meeting with the SENCO who will explain systems and structures in place around the school's SEN provision and practice and to discuss the needs of individual pupils. ☐ The SENCO regularly host/attends SEN network meetings in order to keep up to date with local and national developments in SEND and also supports the LA through involvement in work strands to address ongoing developments in SEN Reforms. ☐ Support Staff are encouraged to take an active part in all school functions/training including leading after-school clubs.
+SECTION 10 - ROLES AND RESPONSIBILITIES Role of the Governing Body The Governing body has regard to the SEN code of Practice (2015) when carrying out duties towards all pupils with SEN consequently it is their responsibility to: ☐ Ensure the necessary provision is made for pupils with SEN. Determine the school's general policy and approach to pupils with SEN in cooperation with the Headteacher and SENCO. ☐ Ensure that the teachers are aware of the importance of identifying and providing for those pupils with SEN. ☐ Ensure that the policy and information about identification, assessment, provision, monitoring and record keeping and use of outside agencies and services are available for parents. ☐ Ensure that the school's progress in implementing the policy and its impact on pupils are regularly reported to the Governing Body. ☐ Ensure that parents are notified of a decision by the school to make SEN provision for their child. ☐ Ensure that pupils with SEN are included as far as possible into the activities of the school.
+Consult with the LA and the Governing bodies of other schools, when appropriate, in the interests of coordinated SEN provision in the area.